Photo Credit: CBS

 The final three teams headed back to the U.S. in the final leg, learning as they left Japan that they would head next to Juneau, Alaska.

-At Grizzly Bar, teams encountered a Roadblock which required one member from each team to drop a bag of flour from a flying helicopter onto a target below, simulating a supply drop from a helicopter.
+At Grizzly Bar, teams encountered a Roadblock which would require one member from each team to drop a bag of flour from a flying helicopter onto a target below, simulating a supply drop from a helicopter.
 Nicole, Amy and Marie all did this task.

-Amy was the first to finish on her second attempt, propelling her and Jay into first, and taking them to an Alaskan Ice Expedition on a glacier.
+Amy was the first to finish on her second attempt, propelling her and Jay into first, and heading themselves to an Alaskan Ice Expedition on a glacier.
 Once there, they would have to chip away at the ice to receive their clue.
 However, they would need to chip multiple times, as some of the “clues” in the ice were fakes.

 Marie took 12 tries to hit the target, but still finished before Nicole, putting her and Tim in second.
 Nicole finally finished after 21 attempts.